Hóngqí [Red Flag] Magazine – the Theoretical Journal of the Communist Party of China (1958-1977)

 Film makers barred from Chinese festival, New York Times, September 2, 2009.

-Chinese Capitalist-Imperialism
+Chinese Capitalism-Imperialism

 Chinese Society Research — Phase I, a volume first published in Chinese in December 2020.
 Prepared by contemporary Chinese Maoists and presenting their extensive investigations into the current organization of capitalist production in China, industrial zones, factory conditions, class relations, wages and benefits, the attitudes of the workers and of management, the living conditions of the workers, etc. Includes investigations of a number of specific workplaces, interviews with some individuals, and a discussion of both the traditional and newly emerging petty bourgeois strata.
 English Version of this Book, translated by Nick G., Chairperson of the Communist Party of Australia (Marxist-Leninist), August 2022, 173 pages.